-Six tech tips for remote learning: Protect your kid’s data and make sure they look good on Zoom
+Six tech tips for remote learning: Protect your kids’ data and make sure they look good on Zoom

 “Try to do what they’re asking, and understand it, but really keep a good check on how well it’s working for you and your child.
 And if you feel like this is not a sustainable thing, definitely make it known,” says Sal Khan, founder of the online-learning site Khan Academy.

 There are also changes you can make on your end.
-For example, if your student is fidgety, stack books to make their workplace a standing desk, or give them a ball of Play-Doh to kneed out of sight.
+For example, if your student is fidgety, stack books to make their workplace a standing desk, or give them a ball of Play-Doh to knead out of sight.